Frequently Asked Questions

 Why Cymulate's Off-the-Shelf Sigma Rules are a Game-Changer for SOC Teams

-So now that it is clear that Sigma rules are a game-changer and can save SOC engineers considerable time, let’s consider how to further accelerate the Mean Time to Resolution (MTTR).
+So now that it is clear that Sigma rules are a game-changer and can save SOC engineers considerable time, let’s consider how to further accelerate the Mean Time to Remediate (MTTR).

 Once Cymulate’s assessment detects a security gap, it is listed in the report and includes a complete breakdown of the assessment’s attack technique that breached your infrastructure.